EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/parts_list.md

 <Alerts :options="alerts.parts_list_one">
     <template v-slot:content>
         <p>
-           Please note that no hardware has been fully set in stone, all purchases are at your loss if hardware changes.
+           Please note that no hardware has been fully set in stone, all purchases are at your own risk in case of hardware changes.
         </p>
     </template>
 </Alerts>